-- 2.20 Reconciliation requirements for an SEC issuer If financial statements of an SEC issuer, other than acquisition statements, filed with or delivered to a securities regulatory authority or regulator are - (a) for a financial year beginning before January 1, 2011, - (b) prepared in accordance with U.S. GAAP, and - (c) the SEC issuer previously filed or included in a prospectus financial statements prepared in accordance with Canadian GAAP Part V, then subsection 4.7(1) applies.
+- 2.20 Reconciliation requirements for an SEC issuer If financial statements of an SEC issuer, other than acquisition statements, filed with or delivered to a securities regulatory authority or regulator are - (a) for a financial year beginning before January 1, 2011, - (b) prepared in accordance with U.S. GAAP, and then subsection 4.7(1) applies.
 Subsection 4.7(1) requires the notes of the first two sets of the SEC issuer's annual financial statements, and interim financial report during those first two years, to provide reconciling information between Canadian GAAP - Part V and U.S. GAAP that complies with subparagraphs 4.7(1)(a)(i) to (iii).